Azure/service-catalog-templates/README.md

 # QuickStart

-1. Create a cluster with a service broker installed.
+1. Create a cluster (v1.9+) with a service broker installed.
 The [Open Service Broker for Azure QuickStart on Minikube](https://github.com/Azure/open-service-broker-azure/blob/master/docs/quickstart-minikube.md) is a great guide to get up and running quickly.
+Currently supporting `v0.9.0-alpha` of the Open Service Broker for Azure.
 1. Clone this repository and change to its directory:

     ```